deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](charts/charts_9_1.png "🔼 Figure 5: The effectiveness of edge-skipping multi-step sampling.")

-> 🔼 The chart displays the FID scores for different eta values (η) during the training process of a multistep sampling method, showing how different eta values affect the performance.
+> 🔼 The chart displays the FID score comparison for different η values in the edge-skipping multi-step sampling method during the training process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The effectiveness of edge-skipping multi-step sampling.